AzureAD/microsoft-authentication-library-for-objc/docs/access_token-pop.md

    | **AT issued by STS**          | “Bearer” AT           | “PoP” AT               |
    | **Authorization Header**      | Bearer AT             | **SHR** **{ PoP AT }** |

-5. *Configure MSAL to request Proof-of-Possession Access tokens**.
+5. **Configure MSAL to request Proof-of-Possession Access tokens.**

    5.1	For an interactive acquireToken request, create an instance of MSALInteractiveTokenParameters as shown below.